-- 35. If the suspect's representative is present for the identification procedure then the identification officer must inform the representative in the suspect's presence and prior to the commencement of the identification procedure of the suspect's rights along with other matters which the officer is required to inform the suspect (Section 12F) and also whether or not the suspect consented to the procedure.
-This information given to the representative must be recorded in approved form by the identification officer and a copy given to the representative who must sign and confirm receipt of the form.
-However, if the representative refuses to sign and confirm receipt of the form then such refusal must be recorded in approved form. - 36.
-The identification officer must record in approved form any objections or statements made by the suspect and any unusual occurrences during the identification procedure, a copy of which must be provided to the suspect or his representative who would be asked to sign confirming receipt.
-However, if the suspect or representative refuses to sign then such refusal must be noted in approved form by the identification officer. - 37.
-Additionally, the suspect or his representative must be provided with details of the first description of the suspect given by each eye-witness participating in the identification procedure which the suspect or his representative would be asked to sign in approved form confirming receipt.
-However, if the suspect or representative refuses to sign in approved form then such refusal must be noted in approved form by the identification officer. - 38.
-Furthermore, if any material in the form of an image, composite, sketch or video which has been published, broadcast or released to the media by the Police for the purposes of recognising or tracing the suspect, then the identification officer must obtain a copy of such material and allow the suspect and his representative to view the material once it is practical and would not unreasonably delay the identification procedure.
-However, if the suspect or representative refuses to sign in approved form then the identification officer must ensure that a Justice of the Peace is present to witness the identification procedure and the Justice of the Peace must sign in approved form. - 39.
-Lastly, statements or objections made must also be recorded by the identification officer who should request that the suspect, representative or Justice of the Peace as applicable, sign in approved form.
+- 35. Clause 12G establishes that in instances where a suspect is involved in an identification parade, then he should be given a reasonable opportunity to have his representative present before an identification procedure is conducted and shall be permitted to make a telephone call to contact his representative to attend the identification parade.
+The suspect must also be given at least nine (9) hours' notice of the time and place the identification procedure is to be conducted.
+However, such identification procedure may be conducted before expiration of the period of notice referred to, if his representative is present. - 36.
+Where the suspect's representative is unable to attend the identification procedure within the nine (9) hour period of notice the identification officer must make a record of the reasons for the delay and all efforts made to secure the representative's attendance.
+Additionally, the identification officer may appoint a Justice of the Peace to protect the suspect's interests. - 37.
+If the suspect's representative is present for the identification procedure then the identification officer must inform the representative in the suspect's presence and prior to the commencement of the identification procedure of the suspect's rights along with other matters which the officer is required to inform the suspect under clause 12F and also whether or not the suspect consented to the identification procedure.
+This information given to the representative must be recorded in the approved form by the identification officer and a copy given to the representative who must sign and confirm receipt of the form.
+However, if the representative refuses to sign and confirm receipt of the form then such refusal must be recorded in the approved form. - 38.
+The identification officer must record in the approved form any objections or statements made by the suspect and any unusual occurrences during the identification procedure, a copy of which must be provided to the suspect or his representative who would be asked to sign confirming receipt.
+However, if the suspect or representative refuses to sign then such refusal must be noted in the approved form by the identification officer. - 39.
+Additionally, the suspect or his representative must be provided with details of the first description of the suspect given by each eye-witness participating in the identification procedure.
+The suspect or his representative would be asked to sign in the approved form confirming receipt of this description.
+However, if the suspect or representative refuses to sign the approved form then such refusal must be noted in the approved form by the identification officer.

+40. Furthermore, if any material in the form of an image, composite, sketch or video has been published, broadcasted or released to the media by the Police for the purpose of recognising or tracing the suspect, then the identification officer must obtain a copy of such material and allow the suspect and his representative to view the material once it is practical and would not unreasonably delay the identification procedure.
+However, if the suspect or representative refuses to sign in the approved form then the identification officer must ensure that a Justice of the Peace is present to witness the identification procedure and the Justice of the Peace must sign in the approved form.